HenrikRian/Bachelor-KM-OpenBridge-2023/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Alternativey run `npm run start-day`, this will run the example app with the day pallette only.
+Alternatively run `npm run start-day`, this will run the example app with the day palette only.
 This is useful when developing the style sheet as the sass file are compiled on-the-fly.

 ## Projects in the project